 Andy’s program offers weekly lessons, and one group jam each month.
 Parents of prospective students usually attend one of these group jams with their child to witness the fun and skill the students experience… once you see how my students play, you’ll want the experience for your child.

-We realize that the Suzuki Method asks for a commitment of a year up front, but we’ve shortened that expectation to one semester.
+We realize that the Suzuki Method asks for a commitment of a year or semester up front, but we’ve shortened that expectation to one month.
 Many parents ask if they can experience a ‘trial lesson’ before committing… we will be happy to have you attend another child’s lesson as an observer, at no charge.

 Here are the tuition rates: